I need human help to enter verification code (office hours only)

 In these tragic and scary times we stand with all those victimized by senseless hatred and fanaticism, at home, in Israel, and abroad.
 We pray for safety, healing, and peace.

-We wish a continued Mazal Tov to Rachel & Raanan Laufer upon the birth and naming of their daughter Riley Yaffa.
+We wish a Mazal Tov to Sara Eisen & Matthew Levine on the birth of a boy.

 Our plentiful and delicious Kiddushes on Sixth Street greatly enhance our synagogue and community.
 To sponsor or to co-sponsor a Friday night Kiddush, a Shabbat Kiddush, a Shabbocktail, our Shabbat Shabeer supply, or a Seudah Shelishit, contact Rabbi Bellino.
-TThe next available Kiddush for sponsorship is September 9th (Ki Tavo).
+The next available Kiddush for sponsorship is December 23rd (Shabbat Vayigash).

 FOUNDATIONS OF JUDAISM: A sensitive and sophisticated introduction to Judaism, intended for beginners, and focusing on many of the ritual, legal, linguistic, and philosophical basics of our faith.
 Wednesdays 6:30-8:00 PM.